-- Approximately 2,000 dwellings; - A distinctive place to live that has its own identity and respects its local surroundings while providing a distinctive gateway into the City with high quality urban design standards; - A development that protects and enhances the existing important open spaces within and adjacent to the site and extends the existing green infrastructure into multi-functional movement networks linking land uses, facilities and amenities including the protection of the setting and identity of South Hykeham village; - The first phase of the Lincoln Southern Bypass initially connecting the A46 at its Newark Road Junction to the site's primary access road.
-The primary access road will connect Meadow Lane to the north east of the site with construction of the next phase of the Southern Bypass from Meadow Lane to Brant Road, if required, as development progresses informed by the transport assessment and traffic modelling; - A wide range of community facilities within a local centre; - Additional mixed-use employment expanding the Boundary Lane Enterprise Park linking with Roman Way; - Education provision on-site through a primary school;
+- Approximately 2,000 dwellings, of which 1,600 in the plan period; - A distinctive place to live that has its own identity and respects its local surroundings while providing a distinctive gateway into the City with high quality urban design standards; - A development that protects and enhances the existing important open spaces within and adjacent to the site and extends the existing green infrastructure into multi-functional movement networks linking land uses, facilities and amenities including the protection of the setting and identity of South Hykeham village; - The first phase of the Lincoln Southern Bypass initially connecting the A46 at its Newark Road Junction to the site's primary access road.
+The primary access road will connect Meadow Lane to the north east of the site with construction of the next phase of the Southern Bypass from Meadow Lane to Brant Road, if required, as development progresses informed by the transport assessment and traffic modelling; - Consideration of the need for a park and ride to minimise the overall traffic impacts of the proposed development; - A wide range of community facilities within a local centre; - Approximately 5 hectares of mixed-use employment expanding the Boundary Lane Enterprise Park linking with Roman Way; - Appropriate levels of education provision on-site, with the scale to be determined; and - Undertake a detailed odour assessment to demonstrate no adverse impact on future residents.